shafihaque7/laracappo/readme.md

 ## About Laravel

 Laravel is a php web application framework with expressive, elegant syntax.
 This restful api is created using laravel.
+It is currently being hosted on AWS ec2 with AWS aurora database.

+- Uses JWT for user authentication using laravel passport.
 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).
 - Multiple back-ends for [session](https://laravel.com/docs/session) and [cache](https://laravel.com/docs/cache) storage.